Iatmul language: Sentence intonation

-Morphological properties
+Morphology

 Verbal structure

 Iatmul is a moderately agglutinative language in which suffixes are dominating.
 Therefore, much information is being expressed morphologically instead of syntactically, which is true especially for the category of the verb.
 Information regarding actions like the direction, the manner or temporal relations are expressed via derivation of the verbs.
 There are many affixes specifying the manner in which an action is performed, like the means or the amount of control over the action.

+Person

 Tense, mood and aspect

 Temporal marking exists in present tense and past tense, but not in the future tense.
 The marker for the present tense is -ka and in some cases the allomorph -a.
 The past tense is unmarked.
 Thus, some tenses can be distinguished only by the length of a single vowel.

 The expression of future is covered by the irrealis mood with the allomorphs -kiya,-ikiya (after roots ending with -a) and it' short form -ika occurring in fast speech.
 Besides future reference, the irrealis expresses possibility and permission and can be used in conditional constructions.

 The imperfective aspect marker -ti'~li occurs most often with the present tense.
 Therefore, in some constructions in which present cannot be marked (e.g. nominalized clauses), the imperfective expresses present time reference.
 Thus, it' semantics is about to shift from aspect to tense.